 - Location: A little more remote than Zabriskie Point and Badwater Basin.
 It’s a 45 minutes drive from Furnace Creek Visitor Center, or 1.20 hour from Pahrump (if you stay there).

 Visiting Tips: Pictures cannot do justice to these majestic views.
 You have to be there!
 A few tips you should know before you go: First of all, it’s about 20°F (about 7°C) degrees cooler up there.
 It’s also very windy sometime, so dress accordingly.
 The road is very steep at the end and narrow, with a few twists.
 Nothing dangerous but make sure you’re familiar with your rental car.
 RVs and buses are not allowed to the top.

 Interesting tip from a visitor: ‘We recommend that the driver asks his passengers to close their eyes before the final turn and then step out of the car to open them.
 They will be blown away!’
 At the top, we suggest hiking along one ridge (see the ‘Hike’ bullet point above) for a couple of minutes.
 It’s the one to the north towards the peak and a great way to get away from the crowds.
 That way you can enjoy the dramatic and unobstructed views even more.
 Clearly, Dante’s View is the perfect spot for a sunrise or sunset visit.

-As of 2018 the vehicle entrance fee for 7 days is 30 USD (the individual fee without a vehicle is 15 USD).
-During this 7 day period, you can leave and re-enter Death Valley as often as you like.
-You can pay with credit card or cash during business hours at the Furnace Creek Visitor Center or at Stovepipe Wells Ranger Station or Lone Pine Interagency Visitor Center.
+You can pay with a credit card or cash during business hours at the Furnace Creek Visitor Center or at Stovepipe Wells Ranger Station or Lone Pine Interagency Visitor Center.